On the Sample Complexity of Stability Constrained Imitation Learning: Experiments

 We consider the dynamical system in $\R^{10}$:

 All arithmetic operations in \eqref{eq:toy_p_system} are element-wise.
 We set $h : \R^{10} \rightarrow \R^{10}$ to be a randomly initialized two layer MLP with zero biases, hidden width $32$, and $\tanh$ activations.
-The expert policy is set to be $\pi_\star = -h$, so that the expert's closed-loop dynamics are given by $x_{t+1} = x_t - 0.5 x_t \frac{\abs{x_t}^p}{1 + 0.5\abs{x_t}^p}$.
+The expert policy is set to be $\pi_\star = -h$, so that the expert's closed-loop dynamics are given by $x_{t+1} = x_t - \eta x_t \frac{\abs{x_t}^p}{1 + \abs{x_t}^p}$.
 From Proposition~\ref{prop:inc_gain_p}, the incremental stability of the closed-loop system degrades as $p$ increases.

-In this experiment, we vary $p \in \{1, ..., 5\}$ to see the effect of $p$ on the final task goal error and imitation loss.
-We compare four different algorithms. \textbf{BC} is standard behavior cloning. \textbf{CMILe} is Algorithm~\ref{alg:csmile} with the practical modifications as described above. \textbf{CMILe+Agg} is \textbf{CMILe}, except that at epoch $k$, the data from previous epochs $j \in \{0, ..., k-1\}$ is also used in training. \textbf{DAgger} is the imitation learning algorithm from \citet{ross2011reduction}.
+In this experiment, we vary $p \in \{1, \dots, 5\}$ to see the effect of $p$ on the final task goal error and imitation loss.
+We compare three different algorithms. \textbf{BC} is standard behavior cloning. \textbf{CMILe} is Algorithm~\ref{alg:csmile} with the practical modifications as described above. \textbf{DAgger} is the imitation learning algorithm from \citet{ross2011reduction}.
+For each algorithm, we also consider a modification (indicated by the \textbf{+IGS} label) where policy imitation is augmented with a soft loss encoding the IGS constraint \eqref{eq:inc_gain_stability_constraint}.
 For all algorithms, we fix the number of trajectories $m$ from \eqref{eq:toy_p_system} to be $m=250$.
 The horizon length is $T=100$.
 The distribution $\calD$ over initial condition is set as $N(0, I)$.
 We set the policy class $\Pi$ to be two layer MLPs with hidden width $64$ and $\tanh$ activations.
 Each algorithm minimizes the imitation loss using $300$ epochs of Adam with learning rate $0.01$ and batch size $512$.
 For all algorithms except \textbf{BC}, we use $E=25$ epochs with $\alpha = 0.15$ (in DAgger's notation, we set $\beta_k = 0.85^k$), resulting in $10$ trajectories per epoch.